DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 #### Attempted Fixes
 * First I ran `conda install pip python=3.11` to get some main python pacakges and python itself in the environment.
-* Ran `pip install build` from inside the conda env.
+* Ran `pip install build` from inside the Conda env.

 #### Fixed
 * Added the following to the top of the `CarlaSetup.sh` script in the `CarlaUE5` directory.
     * `export PATH=/opt/cmake-3.28.3-linux-x86_64/bin:$PATH` This forced the script to recognize the cmake install, as before the build would fail saying the wrong version or missing cmake.
+    * Reinstalled cmake, putting it into `/opt`.
 * Ran the setup script with all of the following modifiers.
-The python modifier to force use of the conda environment's python as before the build of the PythonAPI would fail as the script kept trying to use the base python interpreter which did not have the correct packages installed.
+The python modifier forces use of the Conda environment's python interpreter as before the build of the PythonAPI would fail as the script kept trying to use the base env python interpreter which does not have the correct packages installed.
-    * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USERNAME@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/carlaUE5-env/bin/`
+    * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USERNAME@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/server-carlaUE5/bin/`
 ---

 ### Failed at the very end to Launch
 Command: `sudo -E /opt/cmake-3.28.3-linux-x86_64/bin/cmake --build Build --target launch`